Sipah-e-Sahaba Pakistan

 The group was founded as an Islamist militia.
 It later transitioned into a political party before being banned and designated as a terrorist organization by Pakistani President Pervez Musharraf in 2002.
+After being unbanned and rebranded as Ahle Sunnat Wal Jamaat, the group was again banned in 2012.

 Before 2018 Pakistani general election, the Pakistani government lifted a ban on the organization and removed the terrorist designation for affiliated officials.
 It has significant support in Punjab and Khyber Pakhtunkhwa, as well as in Southern/coastal Sindh in Karachi.
 The organization was also banned by the United Kingdom, where there is a significant Pakistani diaspora population, in 2001.
 The group has held seats in the Government in Punjab and Pakistan National Assembly.

-The organization's current political front are the Sunni Ulema Council and Pakistan Rah-e-Haq Party, under which they contested in the 2018 general election, 2020 Gilgit–Baltistan Assembly election and the 2024 general election.
+The organization's current political front is the Pakistan Rah-e-Haq Party, under which they contested in the 2018 general election, 2020 Gilgit–Baltistan Assembly election and the 2024 general election.